Global asymptotic stability of the active disassembly model of flagellar length control: Acknowledgments

 \section{Acknowledgments}

 We thank Ariel Amir and Te Cao for providing feedback on an early version of this manuscript.
-We acknowledge useful discussions with Prathitha Kar, Lishibanya Mohapatra, and Jane Kondev.
+We further acknowledge useful discussions with Prathitha Kar, Lishibanya Mohapatra, and Jane Kondev, and Rosemary Challis for providing data on cilia lengths in olfactory sensory neurons.
 We acknowledge support under National Science Foundation grant DMS-1913093 (TGF) and National Institute of Health grant T32 NS007292 (YP).